 Analysis of a single bulk tank milk sample from a farm is a simple, convenient, and relatively inexpensive way to capture a snapshot of current milk quality and animal health on a farm, and can be a highly specific (albeit poorly sensitive) screening test for major contagious mastitis pathogens (Staph. aureus and Strep. agalactiae; Godkin and Leslie 1993).
-Our bulk tank sampling strategy (collecting a single sample) differs slightly from previous work describing the bacteriology of milk from bedded pack farms, where four or five consecutive bulk tank milk pickups were collected and then pooled for analysis (Barberg et al., 2007b, Shane et al., 2010, Lobeck et al., 2012).
-However, the aerobic culture methodology (all carried out at the Laboratory for Udder Health, University of Minnesota) following collection was very similar between studies, hopefully facilitating direct comparisons.

-We acknowledge that analysis of a single BTM sample comes with limitations.
+Our bulk tank sampling strategy (collecting a single sample) differed from previous work describing the bacteriology of milk from bedded pack farms, where four or five consecutive bulk tank milk pickups were collected and then pooled for analysis (Barberg et al., 2007b, Shane et al., 2010, Lobeck et al., 2012).
+We acknowledge that analysis of a single BTM sample in the current study comes with limitations.
 Bacterial groups traditionally considered to be primarily environmental in origin (non-ag.
 Strep., Staph spp., coliforms), may enter BTM from cows with an intramammary infection, but also may originate from non-specific contamination (teat and udder skin, bedding, manure, or other environmental sources; Elmoslemany et al., 2009).
 Furthermore, a single bulk tank sample does not give insight into long-term, consistent patterns of a particular farm’s milk quality as is possible from repeated BTM samplings (Jayarao and Wolfgang, 2003).
 With the financial constraints of research on commercial dairy farms, the limitations inherent in performing analysis of a single bulk tank milk sample from each farm were a trade-off for the ability to get a picture of milk quality on a larger number of farms included in the study.

-Univariate analysis of bulk tank milk udder health and hygiene measures
+Univariate analysis of farm management factors associated with bulk tank milk quality, udder health and udder hygiene measures

-As results from the multivariable models exploring the effect of facility type suffered from limited statistical power due to small sample sizes, the focus of the discussion will be on trends that emerged from the univariate analysis which combined all 21 farms.
+As results from the multivariable models exploring the relationship between facility type and outcomes of interest suffered from limited statistical power due to small sample sizes, the focus of the discussion will be on trends that emerged from the univariate analysis which combined all 21 farms.

-One theme emerging from this work is that farms with deeper bedding had more favorable udder hygiene metrics (deeper bedding begets cleaner cows).
+One finding emerging from this work is that farms with deeper bedding had more favorable udder hygiene metrics (deeper bedding begets cleaner cows).
 When comparing farms that housed cows with a deep bedding system (deeply-bedded stalls or a bedded pack) to those that housed cows on stalls with a smaller amount of bedding (over a mattress or concrete surface), the deeply-bedded systems tended to have better hygiene scores.
 This agrees with previous observational field studies of freestall barns, including: Cook et al..
 2016 (prevalence of dirty udders was 13% lower for farms using deep bedding vs. stalls with mats), de Vries et al. 2015 (deep-bedding vs. mat/mattress reduced the likelihood of a cow having a dirty hindquarter by half), and Robles et al. 2020 (farms with mattress-based stalls had a higher prevalence of cows with dirty upper legs/flanks vs. those using a deep bedding system, often inorganic sand).
 In contrast, an experimental study looking at the effect of bedding depth in tiestalls over 28-day periods found no difference between leg, flank, and udder hygiene of cows using deeply-bedded stalls (14 cm) and the control treatment (2-3 cm; Wolfe et al., 2018).